tanfwong/rfsoc_notes/_sources/ch4/math.md

 Vitis HLS supports most of the simple as well as composite C/C++ data types.
 Details of how different data types are synthesized are available in {cite}`ug1399`.
-For DSP applications, we are most interested in data types for arithmetics, such as the standard C/C++ integer and floating point data types as well as fixed-point data types supported by Vitis HLS.
+For DSP applications, we are most interested in arithmetic data types, such as the standard C/C++ integer and floating point data types as well as fixed-point data types supported by Vitis HLS.
 In this section, we focus our discussions on these math data types as well as the math operators and